 (a.)
 Hand-Off Time

 i.
-It's important to determine what customers are complaining about the most- product features?
+It's essential to determine whatcustomers are complaining about the most- product features?
 UX?
 UI?
-This is key.
+Yes, thisis the critical point.

 (c.)
 Change Correlations

-You must measure the impact of these changes to customer support issues, and customer success complaints, asthey are(usually) a key indicator of how your changes may impact the customers perceptions, and in-turn, experience.
+You must measure the impact of these changes' impact on customer support issues and customer success complaints, asthey are(usually) a key indicator of how your changes may impact the customers'perceptions, and in turn, experience.

 Microsoft is famous for driving changes to UI and UX on their customers and irritating their user base.
-While they may get away with it due to their cap on the market (for now), this type of arbitrary thinking tends to make customers jump to alternative solutions.
-Don’t do it.
+While they may get away with it due to their cap on the Market (for now), this typeof arbitrary thinking tends to make customers jump to alternative solutions.
+Please don't do it.

 (d.)
 Life-Cycle Stage Churn Ratio

 i.
-Measure the amount of times your customers churn in their lifecycle to look for
+Measure the number of times yourcustomers churn in their lifecycle to look for

 iv.
-And late churn may indicate aproblem with broken promises or support cases
+Late churn may indicate aproblem with broken promises or support cases

 not being handled efficiently.